Beach Safety Tips

 Stay off Rocks & Jetties:

-Jetties are there to keep ships safe, not for people to walk on.
-The big waves that crash against rocks and jetties can knock you into the ocean or into gaps between rocks.
+Jetties keep ships safe and are not there for people to walk on.
+The big waves crashing against rocks and jetties can knock you into the ocean or gaps between stones.

 Beware of Incoming Tides:

-Tide pools can be so interesting that you might lose track of time.
-Make sure you know when the tide is coming in so that you don't get stranded.
-Free tide tables, available at state park offices, information centers and many shops and motels, list the times of high and low tides.
+Tide pools can be so attractive that you might lose track of time.
+Make sure you know when the tide is coming in so you don't get stranded.
+Free tide tables, available at state park offices, information centers, and many shops and motels, list the times of high and low tides.

 With a distant event, you will be alerted by sirens located throughout the city.
 Proceed by foot and follow the posted evacuation route signs to higher ground.

 With a local event, you will feel a powerful earthquake.
-Take immediate cover until the earthquake subsides, and then go immediately to higher ground by foot using the posted evacuation routes.
+Take immediate cover until the quake subsides, and then go immediately to higher ground by foot using the posted evacuation routes.

 Stay near your children and keep your eye on them.
 Never let children play in the water unsupervised.
 Play close to the lifeguard station.

 The Lifesaving program provides lifeguard coverage for the main beach areas associated with the City of Cannon Beach.
-The lifeguards provide a myriad of emergency and non-emergency services that are essential to maintaining safe and desirable recreational areas associated with the ocean shore.
+The lifeguards offer a myriad of emergency and non-emergency services essential to maintaining safe and desirable recreational areas related to the ocean shore.
 Lifeguards are on the beach daily from 11:00 am to 7:15 pm Mid-June through Labor Day.
 In May and September, they operate on weekends only, weather permitting.

 Know your Ability in the water:

 Don’t paddle out farther than you can swim back.
-Ocean water is very cold.
+Ocean water is freezing.
 The water averages 55 degrees Fahrenheit and hypothermia is a danger.
 Do not go swimming in the ocean without a wetsuit.
-A wetsuit is critical and required surfing equipment.
+A wetsuit is critical and requires surfing equipment.